 LOST WAGES AUTO INSURANCE – CAR ACCIDENT ATTORNEYS MN

-The law in Minnesota provides that if you miss work because you were injured in a car accident, your No-Fault insurance must pay you 85% of your lost income up to a maximum of $500 per week – regardless of who was at fault in causing the crash.
+The law in Minnesota provides that if you miss work because you were injured in a car accident, your No-Fault auto insurance must pay you 85% of your lost income up to a maximum of $500 per week – regardless of who was at fault in causing the crash.
 The law defines income as salary, wages, tips, commissions, professional fees, and other earnings from work or tangible things of economic value produced through work in individually owned businesses, farms, ranches or other work.
 If you are out of work for an extended time because of the car crash, the payments will continue to the limit of your coverage, usually $20,000.

 Our car accident lawyers in MN have represented many people where that $500 per week lost income reimbursement was the difference between our client paying rent or being evicted.
 However, while we appreciate the benefit of lost earnings replacement, our car crash attorneys also recognize that $500 per week often does not come close to fully compensating many people after they are injured in an accident, and often still leaves them and their families in a very difficult financial situation.
 Getting complete compensation for our clients is the primary focus of our top Minnesota auto accident injury lawyers.